-Salesforce ships higher-quality code across 20,000 developers with Cursor
+Salesforce accelerates velocity by over 30% and ships higher-quality code with Cursor

 Salesforce has been building software for more than 25 years.
 It maintains a codebase that stretches across decades featuring every kind of system a modern tech company can accumulate.
-Twenty thousand engineers ship new products on top of it every day.
+Thousands of engineers across the globe ship new products on top of it every day.

 That's what makes the rapid adoption of Cursor inside Salesforce so notable.
 When an organization this central to the industry shifts how it builds software, it points at where the whole field is heading.

-Today more than 90 percent of Salesforce's engineers use Cursor as part of their daily workflow.
-Salesforce has already seen double-digit gains in velocity and code quality, allowing it to ship products like Agentforce that are setting the pace for how AI is incorporated into software.
+Today, thousands of engineers at Salesforce use Cursor as part of their daily workflow.
+Salesforce has already seen double-digit gains in velocity and code quality.

 I would say that it's 0 to 1 in terms of how Cursor has transformed the way our developers use tools to improve quality of the product.